zaphyr-org/documentation/framework/1.x/installation.md

 ```

 The application is now running on `http://localhost:8000`.
 You can access it in your browser by visiting the URL.

-> [!WARNING]
-> The PHP built-in web server is intended for development purposes only and is not suitable for production use.

 > [!TIP]
 > For local development, we recommend using [ddev](https://ddev.readthedocs.io/en/stable/), a Docker-based environment